polly-code/polly-code.github.io/_posts/2024-11-12-quantization_of_neural_networks_2.md

     return scale * (quantized_tensor.float() - zero_point)
 ```

-Now we can create the tensor and quantize it:
+Now, we can create the tensor and quantize it:

 ```python
 # Define the range